u2rust/NervosGitcoin/task11/README.md

-# Gitcoin: 10) Complete Withdrawal Process By Unlocking The Funds
+# Gitcoin: 11) Use A Tron Wallet To Execute A Smart Contract Call

 ## 1 A screenshot of the accounts you created (account list) in ckb-cli.